Update March 2020

 And it can also travel along gentle slopes reaching 8.5° – which isn’t the best if I’m honest, the majority of robomowers can reach up anywhere between 20 – 22°.

-Just make sure to keep it in the back of your mind before purchasing.
+This is not an issues if your lawn if flat, but just make sure to keep it in the back of your mind and consider before purchasing.

 Again this is slightly different from most models but just like above, it actually improves the mobility of the RX12u.

-Instead of making use of the standard three wheels, Robomow have went with something a little more innovative.
+Instead of making use of the standard three wheels, Robomow decided to go with something a little more innovative.

 Just like all Robomow models, it uses two big wheels at each side so that is stays balanced and steady.
 But instead of using a typical third wheel at the back, the RX12u has been fitted with a Glider.